Hexagram 23剝Stripping Away

 Stripping Away is the structural twin of Hexagram 24 — Return.
 Where Hexagram 24 has a single yang line returning at the bottom of an otherwise yin field — the winter solstice past midnight, the first faint reversal of a long downward arc — Hexagram 23 has a single yang line surviving at the top of an otherwise yin field.
 The yin has pushed up from below and consumed every position except the final one.
 The lower trigram Kun (earth) is the receptive ground; the upper trigram Gen (mountain) is what sits on it.
 The image the Xiang commentary gives is 山附於地 — a mountain attached to earth — a structure whose base has been eroded away, the whole form on the verge of collapse.

 The hexagram statement is unusually severe. 不利有攸往 — not advantageous to have anywhere to go.
 The instruction is not direction; it is the absence of direction.
 The Tuan compresses the reason into a single phrase — 小人長也, the small persons grow — and the structural prescription that follows from it: 順而止之,觀象也, compliance with stopping, observing the image.
-The hexagram is asking the actor to stop moving in the direction the situation has been pushing them in, to comply with the visible deterioration rather than to resist it heroically, and to observe what is actually happening rather than to act on what they wish were happening.
+The hexagram is asking you to stop moving in the direction the situation has been pushing you, to comply with the visible deterioration rather than resist it heroically, and to observe what is actually happening rather than act on what you wish were happening.
 The noble person, the Tuan adds, 尚消息盈虛,天行也 — esteems the waxing and waning, fullness and emptiness, which is the movement of heaven.
 The decline is structural.
 The discipline is the recognition.

 Failure modesHeroic resistance · injury to the skin (line 4)

-The dominant failure mode is the line-4 heroic stand.
-The stripping has reached the skin — 剝床以膚 — and the temptation is to take the injury personally and mount the defence that proves the actor still has standing.
+The dominant trap is the line-4 heroic stand.
+The stripping has reached the skin — 剝床以膚 — and the temptation is to take the injury personally and mount the defence that proves you still have standing.
 The line text is unsoftened: 凶, misfortune.
-The defence at line 4 consumes the structural resource that line 5 still has access to and the seed that line 6 is supposed to preserve.
-The secondary failure mode is the line-6 consumption of the great fruit — 小人剝廬, the small person strips their own dwelling — the actor who reaches the final position with the surviving yang intact and then consumes it for short-term relief, voiding the entire arc of preservation in the final move.
-Both failures share a root: an actor who reads the hexagram statement’s severity as an invitation to fight rather than as the structural condition inside which the only available discipline is what to protect.
+That defence burns the structural resource line 5 still has and the seed that line 6 is supposed to preserve.
+The second way it goes wrong is the line-6 consumption of the great fruit — 小人剝廬, the small person strips their own dwelling — reaching the final position with the surviving yang intact and then eating it for short-term relief, voiding the entire arc of preservation in the last move.
+Both share a root: reading the hexagram statement’s severity as an invitation to fight rather than as the condition inside which the only available discipline is choosing what to protect.

 Application & adjacentQuestion shape · Hexagram 24 twin · The great fruit not eaten

 A note on the question shape this hexagram answers best.
-Stripping Away rewards questions framed around an actively deteriorating situation in which the previous plays no longer work — a market segment in visible contraction, a strategy whose foundations have been eroded by competition or regulation, a relationship in a sustained late-arc loss of structure, a personal commitment whose original conditions have dissolved.
+Stripping Away rewards questions framed around an actively deteriorating situation in which the previous plays no longer work — a market in visible contraction, a household budget eroded by a long illness, a relationship in a sustained late-arc loss of structure, a personal commitment whose original conditions have dissolved.
 It is less useful for questions about temporary setbacks or normal cyclical drawdowns; for those the appropriate reading is usually Hexagram 12 — Standstill — or Hexagram 39 — Obstruction.
 Stripping Away presumes the decline is structural rather than tactical.
-The hexagram is the instruction layer for what to do once the contraction has become the actor's actual operating environment.
+The hexagram is the instruction layer for what to do once the contraction has become your actual operating environment.

 The line-6 great fruit is the hexagram’s operational centre. 碩果不食 — the great fruit not eaten — is the I Ching’s most concise image of the discipline of late-stage preservation.
-The seed of the next cycle is the asset, the relationship, the operating principle, the team member, the cash reserve that the actor refuses to consume even when consuming it would relieve immediate pressure.
+The seed of the next cycle is the asset, the relationship, the principle, the person, the savings that you refuse to consume even when consuming it would relieve immediate pressure.
 The noble person finds a chariot — the preserved seed becomes the platform on which the next phase moves.
 The small person strips the dwelling — the same seed is consumed for shelter, and the structural resource that would have carried the next cycle is voided.
-For founders, executives, and operators inside late-arc declines the practical move is to identify the great fruit explicitly while line 5 still has the authority to protect it, to write down what will not be cut under any pressure, and to refuse the consumption move when line 6 arrives and the temptation peaks.
+For anyone inside a late-arc decline the practical move is to identify the great fruit explicitly while line 5 still has the authority to protect it, to write down what will not be cut under any pressure, and to refuse the consumption move when line 6 arrives and the temptation peaks.
 Most failed contractions fail at line 6, not at line 4.

 SynthesisYiGram Editorial